-Auto liability insurance is a specific type of car insurance that covers injury or damage that you cause in a car accident.
-There are two types of liability insurance.
+Auto liability insurance is a specific type of car insurance coverage that covers injury and damage you cause in a car accident.
+Within liability coverage, there are two types of coverage.

-Property damage liability insurance covers the cost of damage to other parties’ property when you are at fault in an accident.
-The most obvious example is damage to vehicles, but other types of property including buildings and fences are also covered.
+- Property damage liability coverage covers the cost of damage to other parties’ property when you are at fault in an accident.
+The most obvious example is damage to vehicles, but other types of property include buildings and fences.

 What does liability car insurance cover?
 What does it not cover?

-While auto liability insurance covers most of the costs related to your liability in an accident, there are a few different costs that are not covered.
+While auto liability insurance covers most of the categories of costs related to your liability in an accident, there are a few costs that are not covered.
 For example, liability insurance will not cover damage caused by intentional acts.
 Other costs are specific to the type of insurance.

 - Emergency medical expenses, including an ambulance and hospital care

-- Ongoing medical expenses, such as doctor’s visits and rehabilitation
+- Ongoing medical expenses, such as doctor visits and rehabilitation

 - Lost wages